JCarlosR/SwipeVideos/README.md

 download the video again from the beginning.
 - Adding a `CacheDataSourceFactory` to the player doesn't magically cache the videos.
 It will just read from cache before downloading from upstream (online).

+## How to run

+On Android Studio > app > `Edit configurations` you can define the `Launch Options`.

+There, select `Launch: Specified Activity` and then choose whether `ComposePagerActivity` or `ViewPager2Activity`.

+## TODO: What's next

+Still pending to implement / test:

+- Going background / minimizing the app: do we want to continue precaching on a background job?